Just-Some-Bots/MusicBot/README.md

-# Jellcos Fork of RhynoBot
+# Jellcos Fork of RhinoBot

 The Bot was made in python and then improved by me the original bot is here: